 4.1.21 The delivery of housing in the town centre adds to its vitality and vibrancy.
 The Council regards the town centre as critical in terms of meeting needs for main town centre uses.
 This includes high trip generating uses such as offices and retail, where there are opportunities to encourage linked trips and maximise the use of public transport networks.
 However, the town centre also represents the most sustainable location for new higher density housing.
 Whilst the Local Plan provides for sufficient sites to meet housing needs over the plan period, as part of regeneration efforts, more housing is likely to come forward over the plan period.
 It is important that this occurs in a manner that makes the most of its central location and is thus developed at a density that maximises its sustainability benefits whilst responding to heritage, design and flooding considerations.
 Consideration should also be given to the potential to minimise the provision of car parking where this can help optimise the density of development.
-4.1.22 employment uses/floorspace in the town centre, in line with national and Local Plan policies.
+4 1 22 The Council will support mixed use development, which can retain or re-provide retail, leisure and . employment uses/floorspace in the town centre, in line with national and Local Plan policies.
 This will help ensure the efficient use of land and presents an opportunity to enhance the vitality of the town centre and increase delivery of homes in sustainable locations.
-4.1.23 Enhancing the vitality and vibrancy of the town centre cannot occur solely though more intense uses, nor 4.1.23 greater numbers of residents.
+4.1.23 Enhancing the vitality and vibrancy of the town centre cannot occur solely though more intense uses, nor greater numbers of residents.
 A quality public realm needs to support day-to-day activities, peoples' well- being, safety and sense of place and forms the basis for the area's attractiveness to residents, workers and visitors.
 4.1.24 The public realm includes publicly-owned streets, squares, pathways, parks, publicly accessible open spaces, right of ways, and any public or private building and facilities that are accessible by all.
 Whilst parts of the town centre reflect high quality public environments, there are areas where this could be improved.
 This is often in areas that represent opportunities for regeneration and intensification of development.
-4.1.25 more attractive place to live, work and visit and will be a key component of the area's regeneration.
+This is often in areas that represent opportunities for regeneration and intensitication of development.
+4.1.25 The enhancement of the public realm and its amenity value will ensure the town centre becomes an even 1.1.20 more attractive place to live, work and visit and will be a key component of the area's regeneration.
 This could occur through a range of interventions such as improving surfacing of public space, providing more generous pedestrian environments, landscaping, street furniture, lighting and public art.
 The Council will seek contributions toward the improvement of the public realm from developments, where appropriate.
 The Council will also continue working with Surrey County Council to implement measures that deliver public realm enhancements.
+1 1 1